Present, May 2019: Granny, The Ant, Panda, Teenage Avenger

 - Age suitability: Ideal for ages 10 and over with guidance, or fine for independent teens with a bit of Escape Room experience.

-For other Trapp’d games, see also: Legend of Drakon; The Forsaken; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium Exordium; 46 Below; Abigail; Dead Mans Cove; VX 2.0; Molten Creek Mine; Salem
+For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Atlantis; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium Exordium; 46 Below; Abigail; Dead Mans Cove; VX 2.0; Molten Creek Mine; End of the Line; Salem